zerodow/PocketWalletBareApp/docs/PRD-Pocketwallet-v1.0.md

 **Data at rest.**

-- Local device: Expo SecureStore (encrypted); WatermelonDB stored in encrypted container.
+- Local device: MMKV encrypted storage; WatermelonDB with JSI-enabled SQLite.
-- Cloud DB: Postgres with AES‑256 transparent encryption (provider‑managed).
+- Cloud DB: Postgres with AES‑256 transparent encryption (provider‑managed, when implemented).

 **Data in transit.** TLS 1.3 for all API traffic; HSTS on backend.